sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Learning_Materials/README.md

 ## Shortlist

-> A currated list of recommended learning resources
+> A curated list of recommended learning resources

 <!-- tabs:start -->